ikjordan/sz81_2_1_8/README.md

 ### Notes
 1. The compiler heap size needs to be increased to build the z80 emulator
 `*SetEval cc1$HeapMax 128`
 2. The executable needs to be converted to aif format
 `*elf2aif sz81`
 3. The app types for the ! files should be changed back to obey (the type is lost when saving to github)
+4. dot extensions result in files with slash. ie. saving `prog.p` results in a file named `prog/p`